Dési Bouterse: President of Suriname (2010–2020)

 By the end of April 2011, several ministers had been dismissed due to political changes in the cabinet.
 They included Paul Abena (Sport- & Youth Affairs), Martin Misiedjan (Justice & Police), Celsius Waterberg (Public Health), Linus Diko (Regional Development), and Simon Martosatiman.
 The ministers Raymond Sapoen, Michael Miskin and Ginmardo Kromosoeto were assigned to new posts.
 In addition to the newly formed cabinet, two deputy ministers were installed.
 Mahinder Gopie had served as the secretary of the president and was made the deputy minister of Regional Development.
 Abigail Lie A Kwie, a loyalist of Pertjajah Luhur chairman Paul Somohardjo, started as the deputy minister of Public Works & Traffic, but was moved in October 2012 to the ministry of Agriculture.

-The president's four top advisors are Jules Wijdenbosch, who handles the country's administrative and constitutional affairs; Errol Alibux, who advises the president about foreign affairs and international laws; Eddy Jozefzoon, who deals with the country's social and educational issues; and Andy Rusland, who oversees the nation's economy.
+The president's four top advisors were Jules Wijdenbosch, who handles the country's administrative and constitutional affairs; Errol Alibux, who advises the president about foreign affairs and international laws; Eddy Jozefzoon, who deals with the country's social and educational issues; and Andy Rusland, who oversees the nation's economy.
 The president appointed Cliffton Limburg as his press secretary and cabinet's spokesman; he was a propagandist for Bouterse and a talkshow host.
 Bouterse installed Gillmore Hoefdraad, a former International Monetary Fund (IMF) official, as the new governor of the Central Bank of Suriname.

 After the 2015 Surinamese legislative election, Bouterse's NDP won 26 seats; he was reelected unopposed on 14 July 2015.

 On 23 June 2020, Bouterse announced that he did not want to take his seat in the National Assembly even though he had been elected in the 2020 Surinamese general election.
 As such, Soewarto Moestadja, who was on seventh place on the NDP list, had become eligible for taking the seat in the National Assembly.
 Moestadja, being the oldest member, chaired the first meeting of the Assembly.
 Bouterse was not a candidate for the presidency in the 2020 elections, and as no other candidates other than Chan Santokhi had been nominated by the deadline of 8 July 2020 at 15:00 (UTC−3), Santokhi was elected as his successor on 13 July in an uncontested election.
 Bouterse announced his retirement from politics on 16 July 2020.

-Controversial honouring of the coup
+Honouring of the coup and handling of the December murders

 After his inauguration as president, Bouterse immediately honoured the nine surviving conspirators, who together with him had conducted the violent 1980 Surinamese coup d'état; he awarded them the Grand Cordon of the Honorary Order of the Yellow Star, the highest honor of Suriname.
 This action was met with international outrage, all nine (and Bouterse) having been involved with the December murders.

 After becoming president, Bouterse designated 25 February, the anniversary of the coup d'état, as a national holiday.
 Former president Ronald Venetiaan has said that 25 February should not be a holiday, but a national day of mourning.

+Bouterse also awarded suspects in the December murders with high-level government positions.
+During his presidency, he publicly threatened judges investigating the case and unsuccessfully tried to remove the attorney-general.